JuanBindez/REGISTRATION-GUI/SETUP.md

-## Programas que devem ser instalados no Linux:
+## Programs that must be installed on Linux:
 ### Tkinter
     sudo apt-get install python3-tk